mdailey/minimal-jwt/README.md

   to the sessionStorage data.
 Sites that use JWTs in this way are particularly vulnerable to XSS attacks.

-- As of yet, we haven't done anything to mitigate possible CSRF attacks.
+- We also haven't done anything to mitigate possible CSRF attacks.

 ## Why do devs love JWT?